-The Presidential Traverse isn’t just about Mount Washington though, that peak is just the most well known part of the traverse.
+The Presidential Traverse isn’t just about Mount Washington though that peak is just the most well-known part of the traverse.
 I started my run from the South starting at the AMC Highland Center Lodge.
 From my reading on the traverse, most people prefer to start from the North as it gets the most major ascent out of the way early in the run.
 However, my preference was to start at the lodge and not need a shuttle in the morning to start.
 In addition, I booked the Madison Spring Hut as my destination for day 1.
 I started South with Mount Webster, then proceeded back north to Jackson, Pierce, Eisenhower, Franklin, Monroe, Washington, Clay, Jefferson, Adams Five, Adams, and then stopping at the Madison Spring Hut.
-I had wanted to climb Mount Madison on the same day, but it took me much longer than I expected to get there and if I missed dinner at the Madison Spring Hut there were not any other food options.
-As such, I called it a day and had dinner at the lodge.
+I had wanted to climb Mount Madison on the same day, but I took much longer than I expected to get there and if I missed dinner at the Madison Spring Hut there were not any other food options.
+I called it a day and had dinner at the lodge.

 I drove to the AMC Highland Lodge from Burlington, VT.
 I took my time driving across the state and visited a maple syrup farm, a creamery, a museum and had a relaxing lunch at a restaurant that used its garden out front for some of the dishes.
 That area of the US is quite beautiful and can also be very remote.

 Be sure to call ahead to the Appalachian Mountain Club who maintains and takes reservations to the lodges and huts.
 I was told they fill up quickly and also be sure to pre-register your shuttle as those also can get full and they definitely make for a great option to get in a point to point run.